build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Conclusion

 Congratulations!
-You have finished the Creating an ETL Pipeline with Amazon EMR and Apache Spark tutorial.
-Continue your journey with AWS by following the next steps section below.
+You have finished the tutorial on creating an ETL pipeline with Amazon EMR and Apache Spark.
+In this tutorial, we learnt how we can extract the data from Amazon S3, and then transform the data based on our requirement, by simply using a Glue ETL (pySpark) job.
+And then finally analyze the data using using SQL via Amazon Athena.